 Awards: Gilbert Bayes Award, 2023; Hauser & Wirth CalArts Postgraduate Residency shortlist 2020; HIX Prize finalist 2019

-Residencies: Byrdcliffe Woodstock May-Sept 2023; PADA Lisbon 2022; The Studio Innovation Hub, Bath Spa University 2022
+Residencies: Byrdcliffe Woodstock 2023; PADA Lisbon 2022; The Studio Innovation Hub, Bath Spa University 2022

-Grants & commissions (2019-2023): Pollock-Krasner Foundation Grant, Arts Council England, Gane Trust, Harbut Trust, HPC Community Fund, Somerset Art Works
+Grants & commissions (2019-2024): Foundation for Contemporary Arts, Pollock-Krasner Foundation Grant, Arts Council England, Gane Trust, Harbut Trust, HPC Community Fund, Somerset Art Works

 MFA (Distinction), 2019, Bath Spa University; Staedelschule Adult Academy, Frankfurt, 2013-14